Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Methodology

 \subsubsection{Performance Constraints}

-Besides the equations modeling the powertrain behavior during vehicles' operations, we include constraints on the performance of each vehicle.
+Besides the equations modeling the powertrain behavior during vehicles' operations, we include constraints on the performance of each vehicle, derived from [1], to ensure that the design of every single vehicle meets all expectation set.
 Hence, we write in convex form the acceleration time, top speed, power gradability, torque gradability, and range constraints as

 where $\overline{T}_{\mathrm{m,o}}$ is the maximum reference torque

 The values of the acceleration time $t_{\mathrm{a},i}$, top speed $v_{\mathrm{t},i}$, uphill speed $v_{\mathrm{m},i}$, slope $\theta_i$, and range $d_{\mathrm{r},i}$ are bounded by the required performance in the set $\mathcal{P}$